Healthy Kids Act

 On this page...

-The purpose of the Healthy Kids Act is to establish physical activity requirements for students in kindergarten through 12th grade and to establish nutritional content standards for food and beverages sold on or provided on school grounds during the school day (first bell to last bell).
+The purpose of the Healthy Kids Act is to establish physical activity requirements for students in kindergarten through 12th grade and to establish nutritional content standards for food and beverages sold on or provided on school grounds during the school day.

 USDA Smart Snacks in School

 As a part of the Healthy Hunger Free Kids Act of 2010, USDA has released an interim final rule effective July 1, 2014, Smart Snacks in School, which establishes nutrition standards for all foods and beverages sold to students on campus during the school day outside of meals served as a part of the School Breakfast and National School Lunch Programs.
 Iowa has nutrition standards in effect for foods sold outside of meal programs since July 1, 2010, established as a part of the Healthy Kids Act of 2008

 Effective June 4, 2014, the State Board of Education amended Chapter 58 of the Iowa Administrative Code, which is the Iowa Healthy Kids Act rule for the nutritional content standards for other foods and beverages sold to students, outside of the meals program.
 The amended Healthy Kids Act standards are equivalent to the USDA Smart Snacks in School nutrition standards.

 Smart Snacks in School Webpage – Provides Smart Snacks in School recorded webinar, flyer, link to USDA webpage, and links to the Alliance for a Healthier Generation product calculator and product navigator.